opendocsg/slw-judgments-backfill/2005_SGHC_130/report.md

 43     I ordered that damages be assessed by the Registrar.
 I also decided that the plaintiffs were not entitled to the aggravated damages they sought.

-44     When I made the order I was mindful of the view I expressed previously in _Lee Kuan Yew v Chee Soon Juan (No 2)_ [2005] 1 SLR 552 and _Goh Chok Tong v Chee Soon Juan (No 2)_ [2005] 1 SLR 573.
+44     When I made the order I was mindful of the view I expressed previously in _Lee Kuan Yew v Chee Soon Juan (No 2)_ <span class="citation">[2005] 1 SLR 552</span> and _Goh Chok Tong v Chee Soon Juan (No 2)_ <span class="citation">[2005] 1 SLR 573</span>.
 The senior assistant registrar who heard those cases entered interlocutory judgment for the respective plaintiffs and ordered that “damages (including aggravated damages) to be assessed by a Judge in Open Court”, and I stated that inasmuch as the assessment process must necessarily include the determination whether aggravated damages are to be ordered, that decision should be left to the person who assesses the damages.
 I should have amplified on that and put the

 ## [6]

-proper context to it, as it appeared to be inconsistent with my judgment in another defamation ac t ion, _Macquarie Corporate Telecommunications Pte Ltd v Phoenix Commications Pte Ltd_ [2004] 1 SLR 463 (“ _Macquarie_ ”) where I entered judgment for the plaintiffs with aggravated damages to be assessed.
+proper context to it, as it appeared to be inconsistent with my judgment in another defamation ac t ion, _Macquarie Corporate Telecommunications Pte Ltd v Phoenix Commications Pte Ltd_ <span class="citation">[2004] 1 SLR 463</span> (“ _Macquarie_ ”) where I entered judgment for the plaintiffs with aggravated damages to be assessed.

 45     In those two cases against Chee Soon Juan, the matters came up before the senior assistant registrar on the plaintiffs’ applications for summary judgment.
 The issue before him was whether there was any triable issue that could be raised on the issue of liability.
 The evidence was led by affidavits, with no cross-examination.
 Against that backdrop, there was little before the senior assistant registrar which could assist him in determining whether aggravated damages should be awarded, and he should have left that to the court that was to assess damages.